 The relation between cash holdings, growth opportunities, and pharmaceuticals links my findings to the work by Andreou et al. (2024).
-The authors show that options on firms with high growth potential are overvalued, leading to positive returns from the perspective of an option writer.
+The authors demonstrate that options on firms with high growth potential are overvalued, resulting in positive returns from the perspective of an option writer.
 I use sorting characteristics related to firm growth potential to demonstrate that options strategies based on these sorting variables are largely, if not even fully, due to options in the pharmaceutical sector.
-In particular, I consider the growth option variable (GO) from Andreou et al. (2024), defined as the percentage of a firm's market capitalization arising from future-oriented growth opportunities.
-I further consider the cash-flow-to-price ratio (CFP), market-to-book value of assets (MABA), R&D to assets (RD_AT), and R&D intensity (RD_SALES).
-These characteristics are alternative growth opportunity measures as high-growth-potential firms typically receive low cash flows, display higher market valuations, and invest heavily in R&D. Details on the definitions and construction of these variables are outlined in Internet Appendix B.3.
+In particular, I consider the growth option variable (GO) from Andreou et al. (2024), defined as a firm's future-oriented growth opportunities (market value minus discounted cash flows) over market capitalization.
+I further consider the cash-flow-to-price ratio (CFP), market-to-book value of assets (MABA), R&D to assets (RD\AT), and R&D intensity (RD\SALES).
+These characteristics serve as alternative growth opportunity measures, as high-growth-potential firms typically exhibit low cash flows, display higher market valuations, and invest heavily in R&D. Details on the definitions and construction of these variables are outlined in Internet Appendix B.3.

 I start by comparing the monthly averages of the mean characteristic values for pharmaceuticals and other sectors in Panel A of Table 6.
 All variables are winsorized each month at the 0.5% and 99.5% levels to mitigate the impact of outliers.
 As expected, pharmaceuticals exhibit significantly higher growth opportunities, asset valuation, and R&D investments, and receive a significantly lower cash flow.
 The last column of Panel A shows the average difference in the share of pharmaceutical firms between deciles 10 and 1, analogous to the heatmap in Figure 2.
-The differences are large with values above 20 percentage points and even more pronounced for RD_AT and RD_SALE compared to CH (59% and 70% versus 42%).
+The differences are large, with values above 20 percentage points, and even more pronounced for RD\AT and RD\SALE compared to CH (59% and 70% versus 42%).
 I construct option strategies in Panel B of Table 6 by sorting on the five growth-related characteristics.
 Unsurprisingly, and except for MABA, the long-short portfolios yield highly significant and positive returns.
-After controlling for f^{PHARMA} , all t-stats fall below 2.
-This reduction in alpha relative to the strategies' mean returns is much stronger than when controlling for the industry-demeaned TW and ZHCT risk factors in column 3.
-The alphas for jointly controlling for TW+TW and f^{PHARMA} are similar to when only controlling for f^{PHARMA} .
-Finally, I also show alphas when controlling for the full, not-demeaned risk factors in column 5.
+After controlling for $f^{\text{PHARMA}}$ , all t-statistics fall below 2.
+This reduction in alpha relative to the strategies' mean returns is much stronger than when controlling for the industry-demeaned TW\+ZHCT\ risk factors in column 3.
+The alphas for jointly controlling for TW\+ZHCT\ and $f^{\text{PHARMA}}$ are similar to when only controlling for $f^{\text{PHARMA}}$ .
+Finally, I also show alphas when controlling for the industry-unadjusted risk factors, TW+ZHCT, in column 5.
 Like CH in Table 3, not all anomalies are fully explained by the standard risk factors.
-In particular, RD_AT and RD_SALE remain at monthly alphas above 0.4% and t-stats of 2.40 and 3.21, respectively.
+In particular, RD\AT and RD\SALE remain at monthly alphas above 0.4% and t-statistics of 2.47 and 3.29, respectively.

 The key takeaways from this subsection's analysis are twofold.
 First, as apparent from column 5 in Panel B of Table 6, established risk factors in the options market do not fully price options on pharmaceuticals or strategies with excessive long exposure to these options.
-Second, I confirm the results of Andreou et al. (2024) and show that options strategies based on growth option characteristics are driven mainly by stocks in the pharmaceutical sector alone, indicating a strong cross-industry rather than within-industry effect that drives these strategies.
+Second, I confirm the results of Andreou et al. (2024) and demonstrate that options strategies based on growth option characteristics are primarily driven by stocks in the pharmaceutical sector alone, indicating a strong cross-industry rather than within-industry effect that drives these strategies.

 4.4.
-Generalization to the option anomaly zoo
+Explaining the option anomaly zoo